RehanAlmeida/Formable/README.md

 https://myaccount.google.com/apppasswords

-also create an app password for email, for sending alert mail to users then add the email and generated key as pass in the .env file in
+also create an app password for email, for sending alert mail to users then add the email and generated key as pass in the .env file